ansibleguy/collection_opnsense/docs/develop.md

 # Development

-The basic API interaction is handled in 'ansibleguy.opnsense.plugins.module_utils.api'.
+The basic API interaction is handled in 'ansibleguy.opnsense.plugins.module_utils.base.api'.

 It is a generic abstraction layer for interacting with the api - therefore all plugins should be able to function with it!